nstijepovic/genaiops-azureaisdk-template/docs/guides/setup-github-repo.md

     --scopes /subscriptions/your-subscription-id \
     --sdk-auth

-# These credentials are used as Github environment secrets to access
+# These credentials are used as Github environment secrets to access Azure resources and services from Github workflows.
-# Azure resources and services from Github workflows
+# **DO NOT** store or save them anywhere locally or in the repository
 ```

 The output should look like: